pgtipping/the-synth-rag/memory-bank/projectbrief.md

 # Project Plan

-Build a single RAG chatbot demo showcasing multiple use cases (Onboarding Assistant, Knowledge Hub, etc.)
+Build a single RAG chatbot demo showcasing multiple use cases (Onboarding Assistant, Knowledge Hub, Sales Assistant, customer support assistant, lead generation assistant, etc.)

+I want users to be able to upload files, and add more context via multiple channels (cdn, s3, website, etc.) and then chat with the chatbot.

+I want to be able to add more use cases as needed.

+I want users to be able to create custom use cases as needed with proper guidance in the UI.

+i want users to be able to export the chatbot and use it in other apps or websites as needed.

 ## **Revisions (Latest: [1/25])**